 4 Disadvantages of 245 Tire Width

-245 tires are generally less fuel-efficient due to increased rolling resistance.
-The hydroplaning control is slightly compromised because of the buoyancy forces.
-245-width tires deliver harsher rides, especially on rough terrain, and transmit more noise into the cabin because of the larger surface area.
+Due to their increased rolling resistance, 245-width tires are generally less fuel-efficient.
+The buoyancy forces slightly compromise hydroplaning control.
+Additionally, because of their larger surface area, 245-width tires deliver harsher rides, especially on rough terrain, and transmit more noise into the cabin.

 245 Tires: When To Use

 The 245 tires are suitable for drivers owning sports and performance cars.
 245 tire width is optimal for areas with predominantly dry climates.
-245 tires are to be used when increased traction, sporty performance, high cornering stability, and precise handling are the main driver's goal.
+245 tires are to be used when the main driver's goal is increased traction, sporty performance, high cornering stability, and precise handling.

 Comparing Performance: 225 vs 245